mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 }
 ```

-The current implementation accepts both PUT and PATCH requests with partially
+The current implementation accepts PATCH requests with partially defined
-defined resources as request body.
-If parts of the resource are not defined
+resources as request body.
+If parts of the resource are not defined (e.g. the
-(e.g. the `attributes` field in the above example), those parts of the resource
+`attributes` field in the above example), those parts of the resource are not
-are not modified.
-All parts that are defined are interpreted as the new
+modified.
+All parts that are defined are interpreted as the new definition of
-definition of those part of the resource.
-In the above example, the
+those part of the resource.
+In the above example, the `relationships` of the
-`relationships` of the resource are completely redefined.
+resource are completely redefined.

 #### Response